gerdjunisben/CSE304/OurCompiler/README.txt

     and most cases can be fused and further modularized.

     Type checking:
-    We have checking on all expressions so that's nice, it does the same thing that the scoper does by delaying the actual checking because it could refer to something else in scope.
+    We have checking on all expressions so that's nice.
+It does the same thing that the scoper does by delaying the actual checking because it could refer to something else in scope.
 I'm not 100% sure if this is exactly the scoping you're hoping for in the doc but it's pretty much top to bottom plus anything in your object's scope.